hanhanyao/cmpe280/javascript/webapp/README.md

 If package is used by components `$ npm install --save package-name` If package is used by dev service `$npm install --save-dev package-name`

+# Version v0.1
+You will need to run `npm install`
+The side now has 3 "pages": home, about, contact Contact will require login to view
+Just a proof of concept